calx0r/Blog/Zero-Point/CRTO.md

 You can have the correct attack path and screw up the syntax.
 You can also have a perfectly valid command for an attack that makes absolutely no sense in your current situation.

-And sometimes you've been staring at the terminal for too long and there's a typo right in front of you 😂
+And sometimes you've just been staring at the terminal for too long and there's a typo right in front of you 😂

 Don't let the clock convince you that going faster is always the answer.